Effects of Hurricane Matthew in Florida: Aftermath

 Due to the severity of damage from Matthew, Florida governor Rick Scott requested on October 7 for an expedited major disaster declaration from the federal government.
 One day later, President Barack Obama declared a state of disaster for eight Florida counties – Brevard, Duval, Flagler, Indian River, Nassau, St. Johns, St. Lucie, and Volusia.
 This declaration allocated funds for debris removal and general hazard mitigation.
 These counties, excluding St. Lucie but also including Putnam and Seminole counties, were also made eligible for individual and public assistance, while nine other counties were eligible for public assistance.
 By early November 2016, nine Disaster Recovery Centers opened across Florida – in Daytona Beach, East Palatka, Fernandina Beach, Jacksonville, Palm Coast, Sanford, St. Augustine, Titusville, and Vero Beach – to help storm victims one-on-one with loans or public assistance.
 Homeowners had 180 days from the time of Hurricane Matthew's passage to file insurance claims with the National Flood Insurance Program.
 By March 2017, the Federal Emergency Management Agency (FEMA) approved 6,754 applications for individual assistance, totaling $19,936,013.23.
 The agency also approved of $20,665,898.05 in public assistance grants, mostly related to emergency work.

+Despite ordering 8% of Florida’s population to evacuate, governor Rick Scott refused to extend the voting registration date past October 11.
+This led to a lawsuit from the Florida Democratic Party, claiming the Voting Rights Act of 1965, as well as the First Amendment and Fourteenth Amendment, were being violated.
+Ultimately, a federal judge extended the deadline to October 12 at 5 p.m.